Loading...

 Severance Agreement Details

-This section identifies exactly which severance document was delivered and when it was issued.
+This section documents which severance agreement was delivered and what the employee was asked to review.

-• I have reviewed and understand the severance agreement terms. (required)
+• I confirm that I have received and reviewed the severance agreement terms. (required)

 • Revocation Period (Days) (required)